Rational linear subspaces of hypersurfaces over finite fields: Introduction

-In this note we consider two questions motivated by \cite{DLR17}.
-First, we establish the existence of rational linear subspaces of higher degree hypersurfaces, under some assumptions, and give an effective version of our result.
-Secondly, we explore the existence of rational lines on threefolds over $\FF_q$ for $q=7,8,9$.
-While we were not able to close the existence question, we run some computer experiments that we summarize in the appendix.
-The statistics in the appendix do not seem to clarify whether all threefolds over $\FF_7$ should contain at least one rational line; however, they suggest that all threefolds over $\FF_q$ for $q=8,9$ probably will.
+Then, \(X\) contains a rational \(r\)-plane.
+Moreover, for any rational $r'$-plane $\Lambda$ contained in $X$ with $0 \le r'<r$, there is a rational $r$-plane containing $\Lambda$ and contained in $X$. \end{theorem} Finite fields are quasi-algebraically closed by the Chevalley--Warning theorem \cite{Chev35,War35}.
+In the second half of this paper, we explore the existence of rational lines on threefolds over $\FF_q$ for $q=7,8,9$.
+It remains an open question whether smooth cubic threefolds over these fields always contain a rational line.
+While we were not able to resolve the existence question, we ran some computer experiments that we summarize in Section \ref{sect:experiment}.
+The statistics in Section \ref{sect:experiment} do not seem to clarify whether all threefolds over $\FF_7$ should contain at least one rational line; however, they suggest that all threefolds over $\FF_q$ for $q=8,9$ probably will.
+In particular, we construct a cubic threefold over $\FF_7$ with exactly $8$ rational lines in \eqref{eq:8linesf7}.

-Our main result guarantees the existence of rational linear subspaces of higher degree on a smooth hypersurface $X$, under some hypotheses: \begin{theorem} Fix $d$ and $n$ such that $n\geq 2d-1$ and $n \geq 4$.
-Let $p$ be a prime outside a finite set depending on $d$ and $n$.
-Then every smooth hypersurface $X$ of degree $d$ in $\PP^n$ over a finite field of characteristic $p$ has a rational line.
-In addition, for all $r\geq 1$, we have that $X$ contains a rational $r$-plane if the inequality

-is satisfied. \end{theorem} Without the assumption that $X$ is smooth, on the other hand, we have the following elementary result, generalizing \cite[Theorem 6.1]{DLR17}. \begin{proposition} Let $X$ be the zero locus of some degree $d$ polynomial in $\PP^n_k$ with $k$ quasi-algebraically closed.
-Let $r$ be a positive integer.
-If

-then for any rational $r'$-plane $\Lambda$ contained in $X$ with $r'<r$, there is a rational $r$-plane containing $\Lambda$ and contained in $X$. \end{proposition}

-Since finite fields are quasi-algebraically closed by \cite{Chev35}, this extends Theorem \ref{main} to the case of $X$ singular over a finite field, with the downside of having a far more restrictive bound on $d$.
-As a consequence, we can give an effective bound on the primes $p$ appearing in Theorem \ref{main} in some special cases; see Theorem \ref{thm:effective}.

 \begin{remark} Another recent work that addresses linear subspaces of hypersurfaces is \cite{KP21}.
-Therein, Kazhdan and Polischuk study how the existence of linear subspaces defined over the algebraic closure of a perfect field $k$ yield rational linear subspaces of higher codimension over the field itself.
-Since a smooth hypersurface $X\subset \PP^N$ has no linear subspaces of codimension $\frac{N}{2}$ or less, their result applies only to singular varieties, and in that sense is a complement to Theorem \ref{main}. \end{remark}
+Therein, Kazhdan and Polishchuk show that if $X \subset \PP^n$ is a hypersurface of degree $d$ defined over a perfect field $k$ and if the base change $X_{\bar{k}}$ to the algebraic closure of $k$ contains a linear subspace of codimension $e$ in $\PP^n$, then $X$ contains a $k$-rational linear subspace of codimension $\le de$. \end{remark}